 Make a Bead Mix

-We love using Delica beads, but when we get them from a kit, we always end up with just a few beads of each color left over.
-One of the things we like to do is similar to making bead soup—we'll combine the leftover Delica beads and make a bead mix.
+Delica beads are great, but when you get them from a kit, you always end up with just a few beads of each color leftover.
+In this case, try similar to making bead soup—combine the leftover Delica beads and make a bead mix.

 A bead mix is different from bead soup in that it usually only includes seed beads.
 Bead mixes are great for bead crocheted ropes and other projects where you need a lot of seed beads in lots of different colors.